-The recommendations for management and control of the major threats are described below.
+The management actions identified to control the major threats to the PMA and improve and protect the habitat for bats are described below.
 Together these management strategies aim to protect the existing native canopy species while facilitating the recruitment of native understory species.